Self-Publishing a Book: FAQs for Authors

 • library distributors such as OverDrive

-Self publishing has been “a thing” for years—but was made more popular in the early 2000s with the emergence of CreateSpace (which was later acquired by Amazon and eventually merged with another self-publishing platform Amazon’s Kindle Direct Publishing) and the proliferation of the ereader device and online ebook retailers in the early 2010s.
+Self-publishing has been “a thing” for years—but it was made more popular in the early 2000s with the emergence of CreateSpace (which was later acquired by Amazon and eventually merged with another self-publishing platform: Amazon’s Kindle Direct Publishing) and the proliferation of the ereader device and online ebook retailers in the early 2010s.

 Self-published authors often sell their books on their website and at their public events.